What Kind of Driveway is Best For You?

 Coming in a range of colors and gravel sizes, gravel can handle many vehicle sizes and weights (gravel is used for many country roads, after all).
 You can get up to 100 years out of your driveway when installed correctly and maintained properly.

-To maintain a gravel driveway, use a sturdy rake or a small tractor with a grader to smooth the surface and fill in potholes, tackle weeds with a non-toxic herbicide, and spread a new inch or two of gravel across the top every few years.
+To maintain a gravel driveway, use a sturdy rake or a small tractor with a grader to smooth the surface and fill in potholes, tackle weeds with a non-toxic herbicide (or other weed removal method for gravel), and spread a new inch or two of gravel across the top every few years.

 Remember that larger, heavier vehicles can cause ruts and crush gravel quicker than lighter cars.